Frequently asked questions

 Can I use the microphone on the Viewer device on the remote computer?

-No. Unfortunately, this capability is not currently available.
+No. Unfortunately, this is not currently possible.

 Will I be able to mute the audio feature?